 * Fitch says prices above $60/barrel "may not be sustained"

-* Longer-term, IEA sees modest impact on oil demand from EVs (Recasts with lower prices, adds China data)
+* Longer-term, IEA sees modest impact on oil demand from EVs (Adds December U.S. shale outlook, updates prices)

-SINGAPORE, Nov 14 (Reuters) - Oil prices fell on Tuesday as the cautious sentiment of the past week prevailed, despite ongoing OPEC-led production cuts and Middle East tensions.
+SINGAPORE, Nov 14 (Reuters) - Oil prices fell on Tuesday as the prospect of further rises in U.S. output undermined ongoing OPEC-led production cuts aimed at tightening the market.

 The falls came after both crude benchmarks early last week hit highs last seen in 2015, but traders said the market had lost some momentum since then.

 Traders said they were cautious on betting on further price rises.

 "Prices...are starting to look like a pause or pullback is needed," said Greg McKenna, chief market strategist at futures brokerage AxiTrader.
 This sentiment comes in part on the back of rising U.S. oil output <C-OUT-T-EIA>, which has grown by more than 14 percent since mid-2016 to a record 9.62 million barrels per day (bpd).

 The U.S. government said on Monday U.S. shale production for December would rise for a 12th consecutive month, increasing by 80,000 bpd.

 Fitch Ratings said in its 2018 oil outlook that it assumed 2018 "average oil prices will be broadly unchanged year-on-year and that the recent price recovery with Brent exceeding $60 per barrel may not be sustained."